0

 “Mom, send help.
 I’ll be watching for it.”

 Separated from her own volition, Deborah watches as the woman on the graph paper wafts through the grid-work and reveals herself in detail.
-Deborah supposes that the archer has all along, and forever, been living behind the graph-lines, waiting for just the right moment, to make her move, and step through the mesh into reality.
+Deborah supposes that the archer has all along, and forever, been living behind the graph-lines, waiting for just the right moment to make her move and step through the mesh into reality.
 Deborah straightens up and has just begun to contemplate who else and what else might be be waiting in the cellars and attics and trenches that lay behind and within her sketch book . . .

 Just across the counter from her, he’s so close she can see the flecks of gold around the pupils of his brown-black eyes.
 He takes the flecks away from her by looking down at her sketch.